 Before anything else, you have to believe.

 In the battle of David and Goliath, nobody dared to challenge the giant until a tiny little shepherd boy stepped up to the mark.

-But Gates had believe.
-And despite being fresh from a failed business experience, and entering an industry with a giant in the shape of IBM, he had the will-power, ambition and determination to found Microsoft.
+But Gates had belief.
+And despite being fresh from a failed business experience, and entering an industry with a dominant giant in the shape of IBM, he had the will-power, ambition and determination to make Microsoft a success.